Available from DC Books

 Author Keith Henderson

-Keith Henderson has published three novels, (The Restoration, DC Books 1994, The Beekeeper, DC Books 1990 and The Roof Walkers, DC Books 2013), as well as a collection of political essays from when he was Quebec columnist for the Financial Post (Staying Canadian, DC Books, 1997).
-He led a small provincial political party in Quebec during the separatist referendum of 1995 and championed English language rights and the “poison pill” strategy of partitioning Quebec if ever Quebec partitioned Canada, positions covered in full length articles in the Los Angeles and New York Times as well as on CBS 60 Minutes.
+Keith Henderson has published five novels, (The Restoration, 1994, The Beekeeper, 1990, The Roof Walkers, 2013, Acqua Sacra, 2016, and Sasquatch and the Green Sash, 2018. as well as a collection of political essays from when he was Quebec columnist for the Financial Post (Staying Canadian, 1997).
+He led a small provincial political party in Quebec during the separatist referendum of 1995 and championed English language rights and the “poison pill” strategy of partitioning Quebec if ever Quebec partitioned Canada.
+He taught English Literature for many years at Vanier College in Montreal.

 The Pagan Nuptials of Julia, Keith Henderson, 116 pp., 5.5 x 8.5, Short Stories, July 2005,